Locations:

 Fascination with self-harm

 Pay attention if your teen takes an interest in self-harm.
-That can include reading or watching videos about the behavior online or suddenly befriending others who engage in forms of self-injury, suggests Dr. Eastman.
+That can include reading or watching videos about the behavior online or suddenly befriending others who engage in forms of self-injury, shares Dr. Eastman.

 Isolation